General Terms and Conditions of Delivery of Schmid AG, energy solutions, and its group companies (valid from February 1, 2025)

 6.3 The PURCHASER shall also bear all types of taxes, duties, fees, customs duties and the like which are levied in connection with the deliveries or reimburse them to SCHMID against appropriate proof if SCHMID has become liable to pay them or has made advance payment.
 SCHMID shall be entitled to make subsequent charges at any time.

-– the delivery period is subsequently extended by the PURCHASER (any storage costs shall be borne by the PURCHASER) or
+– the delivery time is subsequently extended by the CUSTOMER (any storage costs shall be borne by the CUSTOMER) or

-– the nature or scope of the agreed deliveries or services have changed, or
+– the nature or scope of the agreed supplies or services have undergone a change, or

-– the material or the execution undergo changes because the documents supplied by the PURCHASER did not correspond to the actual circumstances or were incomplete.
+– the material or the execution undergo changes because the documents supplied by the CUSTOMER did not correspond to the actual circumstances or were incomplete.

 6.5 All prices are exclusive of statutory VAT.
 In the event of a change in the VAT rate, the VAT owed and payable by the CUSTOMER shall be adjusted automatically.

-7.1 Payments shall be made by the CUSTOMER in accordance with the agreed terms of payment at SCHMID’s domicile without any deductions.
-The PURCHASER shall only be entitled to deduct a discount if SCHMID has explicitly granted him such a discount in writing.
-Unauthorized deductions shall be demanded subsequently.
-In addition, the PURCHASER shall owe SCHMID a processing fee of CHF 70 per individual case if a discount is deducted without authorization.
-The payment obligation shall be deemed to have been fulfilled if the amount owed has been made freely available to SCHMID in the agreed currency at the domicile of SCHMID on the payment date.
+7.1 Payments shall be made by the CUSTOMER at the domicile of SCHMID without any deduction, in accordance with the agreed payment terms.
+The CUSTOMER shall only be entitled to deduct a discount if SCHMID has explicitly granted it in writing.
+Unauthorized deductions will be claimed subsequently.
+In addition, the PURCHASER owes SCHMID a processing fee of CHF 70 per individual case if an unauthorized cash discount is deducted.
+The payment obligation is fulfilled when the amount owed in the agreed currency is made freely available to SCHMID at its domicile on the payment date.

-7.2 Unless otherwise agreed in these Terms and Conditions of Delivery and/or in individual cases, the price shall be paid in the following installments:
+7.2 Unless otherwise provided in these Terms and/or in an individual case, the price shall be paid in the following installments:

 – 40% upon receipt of the order, payable immediately upon receipt of the invoice,

-– a further 40 % when the main components are ready for dispatch, payable after notification by SCHMID and immediately after receipt of the invoice and before shipment,
+– a further 40% when the main components are ready for shipment, payable after notification by SCHMID and immediately upon receipt of the invoice and before shipment,

-– a further 10 % after completion of the raw assembly of the main components, payable immediately after receipt of the invoice and before commissioning of the system by SCHMID,
+– a further 10% after completion of the rough assembly of the main components, payable immediately after receipt of the invoice and before the plant is put into operation by SCHMID,

-– the final 10% immediately after notification of completion of the installation by SCHMID, but no later than six weeks after completion of the installation work.
-This (remaining) amount is to be paid by the
+– the last 10% immediately after notification by SCHMID that the plant has been completed, but no later than six weeks after completion of the assembly work.
+This (remaining) amount is to be

-This (remaining) amount must be secured by the PURCHASER by means of a bank or insurance guarantee in favor of SCHMID, unless SCHMID waives this in individual cases.
+PURCHASER by a bank or insurance guarantee in favor of SCHMID, unless waived by SCHMID in individual cases.

 In the event that the PURCHASER fails to provide the necessary cooperation and/or defaults on payment, all outstanding installments shall automatically and immediately become due for payment.